KU Campus Aerial View

 Our faculty includes leading experts on a wide variety of philosophical topics, such as ethics, philosophy of science, metaphysics and more.

 Our recent Graduate Program placement is listed on our alumni page.
-Most recent placements include Denison University (tenure-track) and Standford University (post-doc).
+Most recent placements include Denison University (tenure-track) and Stanford University (post-doc).

 Degree Information